 A gram stain of urethral discharge test is used to check for the presence of bacteria in your urethra.
 Your urethra is the canal that carries urine from your bladder to the outside of your body.

 This test is particularly helpful for diagnosing sexually transmitted infections (STIs) and other bacteria that may infect your bladder.
 Your doctor may offer this test when you display symptoms of an infection.
 It will be performed by your doctor as an outpatient procedure.

 Depending on your infection, several symptoms may occur.
 The most common are:

 - burning during urination

-- abnormal vaginal or penile discharge (foul-smelling or yellow, grey, or green)
+- abnormal vaginal or penile discharge, which may be foul-smelling or yellow, grey, or green in color

-- swollen lymph nodes in the pelvic region
+- swollen lymph nodes in your pelvic region

 - pain during sexual intercourse

 Lesions that appear on the outside of your genitals, or inside your urethra or genitals, may cause significant discomfort during urination or sexual intercourse.

 Medical conditions that are often responsible for these symptoms include: